The-Digital-Volunteer/webapp/README.md

 ![TheHeroLoopLogo](https://docs.blockstack.org/storage/images/app-sign-in.png)
 The platform verifies requests with the associated key using the token hash algorithm from Blockstack.
 It’s only the hash key that passes within the centralised data.

-The AI/ML filter detects toxic messages from chats or Speech modules from the app, where the model alerts the developer if there is any bad use of the application.
-Latest natural language techniques such as NLTK libraries for preprocessing, the TFiDF vectorizer for feature extraction are used along with extreme boosting models for binary classification.
-The model is trained on CPUs and 16GB RAM.
-The best auc_score is 88%.

 The landline functionality enables Loopers to call in and leave a voicenote requesting help from a Hero.
 This note is transcribed with speech to text and AI/ML models are applied.
 A pin is created and placed on the map with a need for a Hero  within a radius of 20 km area.
 The area the Looper stated in the voicenote.

 The AI/ML filter detects toxic messages from input fields, notifications, chats or Speech modules from the app where the model alerts the developer if there is any bad use of the application.
 Latest natural language techniques such as NLTK libraries for preprocessing, the TFiDF vectorizer for feature extraction are used along with extreme boosting models for binary classification.
 The model is trained on CPUs and 16GB RAM.
 The best auc_score is 88%.

 We built a custom chatbot using IBM Watson Assistant tool to answer generic questions asked by the users.